pre-eth/OpenStreetMap-Route-Planner/README.md

 ```

 ## Dependencies for Running Locally

+This project was built and tested on Fedora.
+Building on Windows and OS X requires you to build the IO2D library, which can be pretty difficult.

+For simplicity's sake I've included a built copy of the IO2D library in the repo, which means if you're on Linux you can skip to the *Compiling and Running* section.
+Otherwise, good luck building it yourself and here's what you'll need:

 * cmake >= 3.11.3
   * All OSes: [click here for installation instructions](https://cmake.org/install/)
 * make >= 4.1 (Linux, Mac), 3.81 (Windows)